OpenSextant/OpenSextant.github.io/index.md

 ## Info Extraction Projects
 **[OpenSextantToolbox](https://github.com/OpenSextant/OpenSextantToolbox)** - A geotagger and entity extractor employing GATE

-**[Xponents](https://opensextant.github.io/Xponents)** - Geospatial, temporal and pattern-based text extraction making use of Tika for content ingest and GISCore for GIS file formatting
+**[Xponents](https://opensextant.github.io/Xponents)** - API for geotagging and related pattern-based information extraction, making use of Tika for content ingest and GISCore (below) for GIS file output.
+A toolkit that excels in working with unstructured, multi-lingual texts.

 **[SolrTextTagger](https://github.com/OpenSextant/SolrTextTagger)** - A text tagger based on Lucene/Solr